 Therapy dogs are an excellent resource for calming and welcoming students.
 Sometimes the dog can feel who is in need and approach a particular student.
 The students will calm down, pat the dog, and resume their day.
 A small interaction can have a large impact on someone’s day.

 This is a safe method for many students to be welcomed and relax into an otherwise anxious school day.
-Therapy dogs are often invited during finals week to give students an opportunity to break from their studies.
+Therapy dogs are often invited during finals week to allow students to break from their studies.

 Other benefits include: